HussainAther/philosophy/causality/contextualemergence.md

 ## Hodgkin-Huxley equations

-The Hodgkin-Huxley equations that describe generation and propagation of action potentisl form a system fo four ordinary nonlinear differential equations: an electric conductance equation for transmemberane currents and three master equations for the opening kinetics of sodium and potassium channels.
+The Hodgkin-Huxley equations that describe generation and propagation of action potential form a system fo four ordinary nonlinear differential equations: an electric conductance equation for transmemberane currents and three master equations for the opening kinetics of sodium and potassium channels.
 These lower-level stochastic (using Markov processes as transition probabilities) phenomena lead to higher-level